-- At least 22 semester hours, consisting of two core courses, Marine Science 200 Oceanography and Biology 247 Marine Ecology; either Geology 150 Physical Geology or Geology 160 Environmental Geology; and at least 8 semester hours in elective courses (listed below). - A marine field experience - A marine research project or other significant professional marine experience such as an internship
+- At least 22 credits, consisting of two core courses, Marine Science 200 Oceanography and Biology 247 Marine Ecology; either Geology 150 Physical Geology or Geology 160 Environmental Geology; and at least 8 credits in elective courses (listed below). - A marine field experience - A marine research project or other significant professional marine experience such as an internship

-At least 8 semester hours taken beyond the core courses must come from outside the student's major department.
-Up to 4 semester hours of directed research or independent study may be included in the 8 semester hours of elective courses.
+At least 8 credits taken beyond the core courses must come from outside the student's major department.
+Up to 4 credits of directed research or independent study may be included in the 8 credits of elective courses.
 Note that most courses offered during the Duke University Marine Laboratory's semester program will count toward minor requirements.
 Many Duke courses without direct equivalents could count as MRSC 250 Topics in Marine Science.
 See the program director for a full list of course equivalents.